farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > The play group wants to tell the story of a small band of resistance fighters that want to rebel against an evil space empire.
 They decide they want to start their story with a stolen prototype spaceship and not much else.
 They have some ideas for characters and they know they want to start on an out-of-the-way space station.

-###  Key Concepts and Supporting Details
+###  Party Details

-The `party sheet` tracks four `key concepts`, representing how the party is positioned along four axes.
-Each `key concept` may have as many as four `supporting details`, which have a `disposition` of positive, negative, or neutral.
-The combination of these `supporting details` contributes to the overall `key concept` being positive, negative, or neutral.

-When `key concepts` or `supporting details` are positive they grant improvements to related rolls the party makes.
-Negative `key concepts` or `supporting details` cause worse `position` on related rolls.
+The `party sheet` tracks `details` about the party, in much the same way as character sheets have `details` about the character.
+Much like with the character sheet, these details might offer narrative liberties to allow the party to take certain actions.
+Additionally these details have a `disposition` which might be positive, negative, or neutral.
+The `disposition` impacts any rolls related with the detail on the `party sheet`.

+`Supporting details` are collected into four categories, summarized under four broader `details` called `key concepts`.
+If the majority of details under the `key concept` are positive (or negative), the `disposition` of the `key concept` also becomes positive (or negative).
+The `disposition` of the `key concept` works the same as `supporting details`, but at a broader scope, impacting all rolls related to the category.

 > #### Example
 >
 > The party decides on the following to start their `party sheet` to represent the story they came up with:
 >
-> Authority of -2, representing the evil empire, with a `key concept` of “Wanted by the Kabraxian Empire”, and two negative `supporting details` of “thorn in the side of the regional governor” and “falsified spacecraft registration”
+> Authority, representing the evil empire, with a `key concept` of “Enemies of the Kabraxian Empire”, and two negative `supporting details` of “thorn in the side of the regional governor” and “falsified spacecraft registration”
 >
-> Assets of +1, with a `key concept` of “scrappy band of fighters ready to fight” and positive `supporting detail` of “recently ‘liberated’ state-of-the-art spacecraft”.
+> Assets, with a `key concept` of “scrappy band of fighters ready to fight” and positive `supporting detail` of “recently ‘liberated’ state-of-the-art spacecraft”.
 >
-> Allies of +1, with a `key concept` of “nobody likes the Empire”, a positive `supporting detail` of “Maven, a bar owner friendly to rebels” and a neutral `supporting detail` of “dock workers tired of Empire soldiers pushing them around”.
+> Allies, with a `key concept` of “nobody likes the Empire”, a positive `supporting detail` of “Maven, a bar owner friendly to rebels” and a neutral `supporting detail` of “dock workers tired of Empire soldiers pushing them around”.
 >
-> Adversaries of 0, with a `key concept` of “enemies of my enemies are my friends?” and a single neutral `supporting detail` of “Jebralt, the sketchy arms dealer”.
+> Adversaries, with a `key concept` of “enemies of my enemies are my friends?” and a single neutral `supporting detail` of “Jebralt, the sketchy arms dealer”.
 >
-> All of these `key concepts` are still neutral in `disposition`, but Authority is close to becoming negative.
-The team will have to keep a low profile for a while if they want to avoid being put into “desperate” positions with the Empire before they’re ready.
+> Because all of these `key concepts` are still neutral in `disposition`, the party will only receive advantages or disadvantages to rolls when dealing with the specific `supporting details` listed.
+Authority will become negative if it gains one more negative `supporting detail` - the team will have to keep a low profile and take care of that "falsified spacecraft registration" if they want to prevent being put into `desparate` situations every time they roll against the Empire.

 ### Party Danger and Progress Clocks

+In addition to `key concepts` and their related `supporting details`, the `party sheet` also has a `progress` and `danger` clock.

-If an action roll results in a `consequence`, the GM can evaluate marking a `danger` clock on the `party sheet` to represent a complication that might affect the group later.
+If an action roll results in a `consequence`, the GM can evaluate marking the `danger` clock on the `party sheet` to represent a complication that might affect the group later.
 This clock tracks a generally deteriorating position in society - loss of assets, adversaries growing more hostile, or alliances shifting.
 Similarly, the `progress` clock is available for when significant events happen in a session that might improve the party’s position.

 When any of these clocks are filled, they are cleared and one of the `supporting detail` changes.
 If the `danger` clock fills, this change is generally for the worse.
 If the `progress` clock fills, the change is generally for the better.

-### Burning Progress

-Sometimes a `party` will have to sacrifice their long term goals to focus on the short term goals.
-If it fits the narrative, `progress` can be burned as `momentum` to represent this on a one-for-one basis.
+### How the Party Sheet Impacts Rolls

+Details on the party sheet can offer mechanical support in addition to their narrative impact.

+When `key concepts` or `supporting details` have a positive disposition, any rolls related to them can receive a bonus to `effect` or `position`.
+Negative disposition impacts rolls in a similar way.

+In a pinch, the ticks on the progress clock can also be used as a substitute for momentum.

 ## Concepts and Details